Last Updated: May 2022

 If you have questions about how the case will progress through your legal system, talk to the investigating officer or read the laws yourself.

 Understand that once you have reported potential animal abuse or neglect, the investigating officer may not be able to discuss the specifics of the case with you.
 But that does not mean he’s not working on it.

 The key to preventing neglect is education.
-Many owners just aren’t aware of how important affection is to a pet or even that a puppy can outgrow her collar.
+Many owners just aren’t aware of how important affection is to a pet or even that a puppy can outgrow his/her collar.

-You can help prevent these cruel acts by informing others about what to do if they see such an act or by helping them to better understand how to train and care for their pets.
+You can help prevent animal cruelty by informing others about what to do if they see such an act or by helping them to better understand how to train and care for their pets.